howtographql/howtographql/content/frontend/react-urql/4-routing.md

 <Instruction>

-Now update `ReactDOM.render` at the end and wrap the exiting elements there in `BrowserRouter`:
+Then update `ReactDOM.render` at the end and wrap the exiting elements there in `BrowserRouter`:

 ```js{2,6}(path=".../hackernews-react-urql/src/index.js")
 ReactDOM.render(